dokester/BayesicFitting/docs/manual.md

 Previously it was called as `GaussErrorDistribution( xdata, ydata )`.
 Now the responsiblities of ErrorDistribution and Problem are better separated.

-### Problem

-The **Problem** classes have been introduced in version 2.0.
-They are meant to broaden the applicability of NestedSampler beyond the classic problems that we addressed before.
-A **Problem** collects all items that are needed to solve the problem, where the parameters constitute the solution.

-A **ClassicProblem** consists of a parameterized model with a list of measured data at the locations of the indepemdent variables.
-Optionally there are weights.
-The **ClassicProblem** is invoked by default.

-Other **Problem**s need to be separately invoked.

-In case there could be errors both in the independent variable (x) and in the dependent variable (y), the **ErrorsInXandYProblem** should be invoked.
-To solve this kind of problems we need to assign extra parameters for all values of the independent variable (x).
-These new positions need to be estimated along with the parameters of the model itself.
-These new parameters need a prior.
-A **GaussPrior** with a fixed scale is advised.
-The priors will be centered on the measured x values.

-    prior = GaussPrior( scale=0.1 )
-    problem = ErrorsInXandYProblem( model, xdata, ydata, prior=prior )
-    ns = NestedSampler( problem=problem )
-    evidence = ns.sample()

-The extra parameters needed here, are called nuisance parameters.

-For models that naturally produce 2 or more dimensional outputs (like the **StellarOrbitModel**) the **MultipleOutputProblem** need to be invoked.
-It just reshapes the residuals into a 1-dim array before it is used to calculate the likelihood..

-The **EvidenceProblem** uses the evidence calculated for different instantiations of a **Modifiable** model, as "likelihood" in a next level of Bayes' rule to determine which of the instantiations is best.
-The "likelihood" to be used here is the **ModelDistribution**.
-It calculates the evidence of the model either as a Gaussian approximation or by using **NestedSampler** on a **ClassicProblem**.

-See below for lists of available [**Problem**s](#list-problems).
-More **Problem**s can be expected in later versions.

 ### Engine